-We investigate the impact of multiple transmit antennas on the performance of a SDMA/TDMA single-cell downlink system under random packet arrivals, correlated block-fading channels and non-perfect channel state information at the transmitter due to a delay in the feedback link.
+We investigate the different usage of multiple transmit antennas in a SDMA/TDMA single-cell downlink system under random packet arrivals, correlated block-fading channels and non-perfect channel state information at the transmitter due to a feedback delay.
 We derive the arrival rate stability region and the adaptive scheduling policy that stabilizes any arrival rate point inside the region without knowing explicitly the arrival statistics.
-Then, we apply these results to the case of "opportunistic" beamforming and space-time coding.
+Then, we apply these results to the case of "opportunistic" beamforming and spacetime coding.
 The ability of accurately predicting the channel SNR dominates the performance of opportunistic beamforming.
-Hence, we propose to exploit synchronous pseudo-random beamforming matrices known a priori by the receivers in order to improve the channel state information quality.
-Under this scheme, it appears that for given feedback delay the relative merit of opportunistic beamforming and space-time coding (transmit diversity) strongly depends on the channel Doppler bandwidth.
+Hence, we propose to exploit synchronous pseudorandom beamforming matrices known a priori to the receivers in order to improve the channel state information quality.
+Under this scheme, it appears that for given feedback delay the relative merit of opportunistic beamforming versus space-time coding strongly depends on the channel Doppler bandwidth.